Heinrich Severloh: Later life and death

-In the 1960s, an American military chaplain, David Silva, who had been wounded by three bullets in the chest on Omaha Beach, was contacted by Severloh - who had found his name in the Cornelius Ryan book The Longest Day.
+In the 1960s, an American military chaplain, David Silva, who had been wounded by three bullets in the chest on Omaha Beach, was contacted by Severloh, who had found his name in the Cornelius Ryan book The Longest Day.
 They later met several times, including at the 2005 reunion of Allied Forces in Normandy.
-On 5 June 2004 RTL showed a two-hour documentary in co-production with CBC Radio: "Mortal enemies of Omaha Beach – the story of an unusual friendship," by the filmmaker Alexander Czogalla.
+On 5 June 2004 RTL showed a two-hour documentary in co-production with CBC Radio: "Mortal enemies of Omaha Beach, the story of an unusual friendship," by Alexander Czogalla.

-In 2000, Severloh's memoir, WN 62 – Erinnerungen an Omaha Beach Normandie, 6.
-Juni 1944, ghostwritten by Helmut Konrad von Keusgen was published.

 Severloh died 14 January 2006 in Lachendorf near his home village of Metzingen, aged 82.

+The historical taking of WN 62

+By 07:35, on 6 June 1944, the third battalion of the 726th Grenadier Regiment, defending Draw F-1 on Fox Green beach, was reporting that 100–200 American troops had penetrated the front, with troops inside the wire at WN-62 and attacking from the rear.

+At 08:25, elements of Company G, 16th Infantry Regiment, 1st US Infantry Division, breached the WN 62 strongpoint.
+Advancing under cover of the shore bombardment, small groups infiltrated the German position by moving through dead ground and flanking the trenches to the rear of the bunkers.
+Leading this assault was Technical sergeant Philip Streczyk, whose group cleared a route through barbed wire and mines.
+Streczyk was awarded the Distinguished Service Cross for this charge.

+The collapse of WN 62 occurred soon after, and the remaining defenders were overrun and killed.
+The position was secured by Company G, supported by engineers who followed through the breach.

 Widerstandsnest 62 today

 The remains of Resistance Point 62 lie just east of the American Normandy American Cemetery and Memorial and close to the viewing platform.
-On the top of one casemate is a monument to honor the 5th Engineer Brigade and further toward the beach is the needle honoring the 1st Infantry Division (The Big Red One).
+On the top of one of the casemates is a monument to honor the 5th Engineer Brigade and further toward the beach is the needle honoring the 1st Infantry Division(The Big Red One).